 I am diabetic and have recently had an amputation, how can I find out if I have a claim?

-You should speak to a specialist clinical negligence solicitor who will be able to advise you if there is the basis of a claim.
+You should speak to a specialist clinical negligence solicitor who will be able to advise you if there is the basis of a no win, no fee medical negligence claim.
 You may be advised to make a complaint about the treatment you received that resulted in an amputation to assist in assessing the potential claim.